randy3k/randy3k.github.io/_posts/2013-10-24-python-web-server.md

 title: "A simple python webserver"
 tagline: ""
 tags : [python]
+last_modified: 2015-1-19
 ---

+{: .alert .alert-warning}
+The command has been changed in Python 3: `python -m http.server`.

 Python has a very simple web server which allows you to share a particular directory with a one line command.